 Current Member of the Higher Education Research and Development Society of Australia (HERDSA)

-Visual Communication Design, Interface and web design, Information Design.
+Visual Communication Design, Interface and web design, Curriculum and Pedagogy Design, Information Design.

 This paper attempts to address the possibility of real change after a hundred years of exam-based assessments that produce a single mark or grade as feedback on students’ progress and abilities.
 It uses design thinking and a reframing of the assessment space to foreground an attribute-based approach that retains the diversity of aspects of a student’s performance across subject boundaries.
 There are a number of rationales and concepts built into this approach that aim to divert staff and student focus from marks, content delivery, and retention, towards the development of knowledge literacies, conceptual frameworks, and a broad range of personal qualities and skills.
 Web-based software (REVIEW) developed and refined for more than a decade to facilitate this approach retains categorised student progress data through the day-to-day criterion-referenced marking of assignments and exams.
 Education research cited proposes that institutions should engage students as a partner in their personal and professional development rather than as a customer buying a degree.
 It is suggested and illustrated in this paper that the use of self-assessment and visual feedback on different categories of progress is part of the key to forming such a partnership.

-Boud, D. & Thompson, D.G.
-2015, 'The calibration of student judgement through self-assessment: disruptive effects of assessment patterns', Higher Education Research & Development, vol. 34, no. 1, pp. 45-59.View/Download from: UTS OPUS or Publisher's site
+Boud, D, Thompson, DG & Lawson, R 2015, 'The calibration of student judgement through self-assessment: disruptive effects of assessment patterns', Higher Education Research & Development, vol. 34, no. 1, pp. 45-59.View/Download from: Publisher's site

 Can extended opportunities for self-assessment over time help students develop the capacity to make better judgements about their work?
 Using evidence gathered through students’ voluntary self-assessment of their performance with respect to assessment tasks in two different disciplines at two Australian universities, the paper focuses on the effects of sequences of units of study and the use of different types of assessment task (written, oral, analysis, and project) in the development of student judgement.
 Convergence between student criteria-based gradings of their own performance in units of study and those allocated by tutors was analysed to explore the calibration of students’ judgement over time.
 First, it seeks to replicate analyses from an earlier smaller-scale study to confirm that students’ judgements can be calibrated through continuing opportunities for self- assessment and feedback.
 Second, it extends the analysis to coherently designed sequences of units of study and explores the effects of different types of assessment.
 It finds that disruptive patterns of assessment within a sequence of subjects can reduce convergence between student and tutor judgements.

-Doloswala, N.K., Thompson, D.G. & Toner, P. 2013, 'Digital Based Media Design: The Innovative Contribution Of Design Graduates From Vocational And Higher Education Sectors', International Journal of Technology and Design Education, vol. 23, no. 2, pp. 409-423.View/Download from: UTS OPUS or Publisher's site
+Doloswala, NK, Thompson, DG & Toner, P 2013, 'Digital Based Media Design: The Innovative Contribution Of Design Graduates From Vocational And Higher Education Sectors', International Journal of Technology and Design Education, vol. 23, no. 2, pp. 409-423.View/Download from: Publisher's site

 Design is increasingly being recognised as a key source of competitive advantage in the innovation economy of many countries.
 The key objective of this research was to understand the contribution by design graduates to creative industries innovative activities.
 Primary research was conducted to understand barriers and limitations of graduate contributions to such activities.
 The attributes and skills of graduates from the university and Vocational Education and Training sectors were the subject of the study.
 Two focus groups, one with the education sectors and the other with representatives from design firms, government institutions and design associations were held.
 Though each group of graduates was praised for having certain skill sets graduates from both sectors were found to be lacking in three key areas: problem solving, communication skills and commercial knowledge.
 A range of suggestions for systemic improvement were proposed as a result of the study.